stache-ai/stache-serverless/README.md

 Or use the **Create Cognito User** GitHub workflow.

-## AgentCore Gateway (Claude Desktop MCP)
+## AgentCore Gateway (Claude MCP)

-AgentCore Gateway enables Claude Desktop to access Stache via MCP (Model Context Protocol).
+AgentCore Gateway enables Claude to access Stache via MCP (Model Context Protocol).
+This works with Claude Web using OAuth auto-authentication.

 ### Setup